A community of seed savers has a recipe to revive rare varieties of collard greens

 Loading...

-The samples are stored at the USDA's National Laboratory for Genetic Resources Preservation, where they can be kept indefinitely and regrown periodically to maintain the genetics.
+The samples are stored at the USDA's Plant Genetic Resources Unit, where they can be kept indefinitely and regrown periodically to maintain the genetics.
 Their work is chronicled in a book published in 2015.

 The team's itineraries were thorough, but they didn't get to every collard seed saver out there.
 On a later, solo trip — after the USDA grant had expired — Davis found a man whose collards are the stuff of local legend, grown from a seed whose pedigree goes back well over 100 years.